thinkocapo/replay/README.md

 PI
 - gloang script on a crontab (macbook cronjob) every hour

+- event-to-sentry.go parameterize the DATABASE_PATH
+- event.go in go
+- event.go DSN as Struct with stringify method?
+- event-to-sentry.go in go
 - Tour of Go
-- event-to-sentry.go parameterize the SQLITE_DATABASE path
-- make DSN into a Struct

 PII
 - javascript events